The Lance Peters, MD, Memorial Biomechanics Award

 - Applicants must have been enrolled in an HSS training program at the time the research was conducted but not necessarily when the paper was submitted or published.

-- Applicant must have completed his or her training after June 1, 2010.
+- Applicant must have completed his or her training within 3 years of award application.

 - Applicant must be the lead author on the paper.

 - Paper reporting research must be published in a peer reviewed journal.